vuestorefront/magento2/docs/composition/useReview.md

 ## API
 `useReview` composable returns the following properties:

-- `search` - function that fetches reviews for the product matching the provided filters
+- `search` - function that fetches reviews for the product matching the provided filters.
-- `loadCustomerReviews` - function that fetches product reviews created by the current customer
+- `loadCustomerReviews` - function that fetches product reviews created by the current customer.
-- `loadReviewMetadata` - function that fetches additional product reviews data
+- `loadReviewMetadata` - function that fetches additional product reviews data.
-- `addReview` - function that submits a new product review
+- `addReview` - function that submits a new product review.
-- `error` - ref that contains an errors from the composable methods
+- `error` - ref that contains an errors from the composable methods.
-- `loading` - ref that contains information whether any of the composable methods is loading
+- `loading` - ref that contains information whether any of the composable methods is loading.

 ## Interfaces